Owning a Bar: Everything You Need to Know

 The best way to find candidates with these qualities is to post a job ad that specifically mentions the qualities that you are looking for.
 You can also ask for recommendations from other bar owners or employees who may know someone who would be a good fit for your establishment.

-When interviewing candidates, be sure to ask questions that will help you gauge their knowledge of the industry and their customer service skills.
+When interviewing candidates, be sure to ask interview questions that will help you gauge their knowledge of the industry and their customer service skills.
 Finally, do a background check to ensure that they are responsible and reliable

 Bar job description templates